 If a SAP appeal is denied, you may have the opportunity to re-submit an appeal only if there were extenuating circumstances and/or documentation that was not included with your initial submission.
-This is a one-time exception and does not guarantee an approval.
 OFAS will not reopen an appeal solely based on a student's disagreement with the original decision.